Die Hard with a Vengeance: Development and writing

 Like most of the films in the series, the premise of this film was repurposed from a stand-alone project.
 Various scripts were written for Die Hard 3; a number of them were ultimately rejected by Bruce Willis on the grounds that they felt like retreads of the action movies that came in the wake of the first film.
 One script, originally titled Troubleshooter, had McClane fighting terrorists on a Caribbean cruise line, but was rejected for being too similar to Under Siege.
 Troubleshooter was later repurposed for Speed 2: Cruise Control.

-The script ultimately used was intended for a film entitled Simon Says, originally positioned as a Brandon Lee vehicle and the character of Zeus was written with an actress in mind.
+The script ultimately used was intended for a film entitled Simon Says, originally positioned as a Brandon Lee vehicle and the character of Zeus was written with an actress in mind, but the project was cancelled after Lee's death during filming of The Crow.
 Warner Bros. bought the script and rewrote it as a Lethal Weapon sequel.
-Warner Bros. later put the script in turnaround, only to be purchased by Fox and rewritten as a Die Hard film.
+Warner Bros. later put the script in turnaround, only to be purchased by 20th Century Fox and rewritten as a Die Hard film.

 Andy Vajna replaced Joel Silver and Larry Gordon as the producer on the film due to a fall-out with Willis.
-As a result, Vajna's company, Cinergi, acquired foreign rights to the film.
-In most regions, the film rights were acquired by Disney and Summit Entertainment, while Fox retained domestic rights.
-In July 1997, Cinergi sold its 50% stake in the film to Fox for $11.25 million.
+As a result, Vajna's company, Cinergi, acquired the international rights to the film.
+In most regions, the film rights were acquired by Disney and Summit Entertainment, while Fox retained domestic and Japan rights.
+In July 1997, Cinergi sold the international rights of the film to 20th Century Fox for $11.25 million.

 Casting

 Laurence Fishburne was originally offered the co-starring role of Zeus Carver, a part also written for him, but wanted a higher fee.
 Producer Andy Vajna held out on the deal.
 Fishburne had earlier turned down the role of Jules Winnfield in Pulp Fiction, which was eventually played by Samuel L. Jackson.
 Fishburne was talked out of playing Jules by his representatives who wanted him to only accept leading parts, otherwise he would be stuck career-wise as a supporting actor.
-Subsequently, Pulp Fiction premiered at the Cannes Film Festival during the same time as Fishburne's pay negotiations.
+Subsequently, Pulp Fiction premiered at the Cannes Film Festival during the same time as Fishburne's pay negotiations for the Zeus Carver role.
 Vajna also attended the event to support Willis who was appearing in the Quentin Tarantino film.
 Tarantino recalled that Vajna was so impressed by Jackson's performance that he offered him the part of Carver instead.
 Fishburne later filed a lawsuit against Vajna's company Cinergi for reneging on a verbal agreement.
-The lawsuit took two years and Fishburne received a settlement.
+The lawsuit was settled before going to trial, with Fishburne receiving $750,000 and a guarantee that Cinergi would option a screenplay he had written.